Andriyan17/Andriyan17/README.md

 ## 🚀 About Me
-I'm a student who wants to become a fullstack web developer.
+I'm a College Student who wants to become a fullstack web developer.

 ## 🔗 Links